foundryvtt/dnd5e/wiki/Enrichers.md

 > Source: `CONFIG.DND5E.toolIds` </details>

 #### Potential Issues
+- If no ability or proficiencies specified and no check activity is found
+- If both ability or proficiencies and an activity ID are explicitly set
-- No ability specified or able to be inferred from proficiency type
+- If no ability specified or able to be inferred from proficiency type
 - Skill or tool proficiency specified wasn't found
 - Invalid DC formula